nickfreese/iceTray/README.md

 Ice Tray works by allowing you to define strings of requests.
 Each request will take similar parameters to a standard ajax request, with the addition of some goodies.

-The Goodies:
+**The Goodies:**

-Dependencies:  A list of the requests this one is dependant on.
+ - Dependencies:  A list of the requests this one is dependant on.

-Images: if Ice Tray senses that the request url is an image it will download it and store the image tag in the request response.
+ - Images: if Ice Tray senses that the request url is an image it will download it and store the image tag in the request response.
 Even gives you a callback once the image is finished loading.

-Scripts and CSS:  same as with images,  if the request url is a script of CSS, Ice Tray will download it and drop it into the dom in a place of your choosing.
+ - Scripts and CSS:**  same as with images,  if the request url is a script of CSS, Ice Tray will download it and drop it into the dom in a place of your choosing.
 And you still get a call back which will fire after it is finished loading.

 ----------------------------------------------------------------------------------------------------------------------------

-*How it works:*

-you create a new iceTray object and define a 'requests' object.
+ To get setup, create a new iceTray object and define a 'requests' object.
 This object takes objects numbered started from zero.
+This is the order they will be called in.

 **Example Usage**